Heartwood Wealth Advisors LLC Buys Shares of 826 Tesla, Inc. (NASDAQ:TSLA)

-Heartwood Wealth Advisors LLC bought a new position in shares of Tesla, Inc. (NASDAQ:TSLA – Free Report) during the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The institutional investor bought 826 shares of the electric vehicle producer’s stock, valued at approximately $216,000.
+Heartwood Wealth Advisors LLC purchased a new stake in shares of Tesla, Inc. (NASDAQ:TSLA – Free Report) during the second quarter, according to its most recent 13F filing with the SEC.
+The institutional investor purchased 826 shares of the electric vehicle producer’s stock, valued at approximately $216,000.

-A number of other hedge funds and other institutional investors have also bought and sold shares of TSLA.
-Alpha Paradigm Partners LLC bought a new position in shares of Tesla in the 3rd quarter worth $27,000.
-Annapolis Financial Services LLC increased its holdings in shares of Tesla by 2,050.0% in the 2nd quarter.
-Annapolis Financial Services LLC now owns 129 shares of the electric vehicle producer’s stock worth $34,000 after buying an additional 123 shares during the last quarter.
-GW&K Investment Management LLC bought a new position in shares of Tesla in the 1st quarter worth $30,000.
-St. Johns Investment Management Company LLC increased its holdings in shares of Tesla by 451.9% in the 1st quarter.
-St. Johns Investment Management Company LLC now owns 149 shares of the electric vehicle producer’s stock worth $31,000 after buying an additional 122 shares during the last quarter.
-Finally, Worth Asset Management LLC bought a new position in shares of Tesla in the 1st quarter worth $111,000.
-Institutional investors own 41.87% of the company’s stock.
+Other institutional investors also recently modified their holdings of the company.
+Maryland State Retirement & Pension System lifted its stake in shares of Tesla by 3.5% during the 2nd quarter.
+Maryland State Retirement & Pension System now owns 211,295 shares of the electric vehicle producer’s stock valued at $55,311,000 after buying an additional 7,176 shares in the last quarter.
+Empower Advisory Group LLC purchased a new stake in shares of Tesla during the 1st quarter valued at approximately $98,698,000.
+DoubleLine ETF Adviser LP purchased a new stake in shares of Tesla during the 1st quarter valued at approximately $11,384,000.
+Private Trust Co.
+NA increased its holdings in Tesla by 87.8% during the 1st quarter.
+Private Trust Co.
+NA now owns 5,138 shares of the electric vehicle producer’s stock worth $1,066,000 after acquiring an additional 2,402 shares during the period.
+Finally, Berkeley Capital Partners LLC increased its holdings in Tesla by 1.6% during the 1st quarter.
+Berkeley Capital Partners LLC now owns 5,212 shares of the electric vehicle producer’s stock worth $1,081,000 after acquiring an additional 81 shares during the period.
+41.87% of the stock is currently owned by hedge funds and other institutional investors.

-In other Tesla news, SVP Andrew D. Baglino sold 10,500 shares of the firm’s stock in a transaction that occurred on Thursday, July 27th.
+In related news, SVP Andrew D. Baglino sold 10,500 shares of the business’s stock in a transaction that occurred on Thursday, July 27th.
 The shares were sold at an average price of $268.23, for a total value of $2,816,415.00.
-Following the completion of the transaction, the senior vice president now owns 66,834 shares of the company’s stock, valued at approximately $17,926,883.82.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-In other Tesla news, CFO Zachary Kirkhorn sold 3,750 shares of Tesla stock in a transaction on Wednesday, July 5th.
-The shares were sold at an average price of $278.70, for a total value of $1,045,125.00.
-Following the transaction, the chief financial officer now directly owns 197,540 shares in the company, valued at $55,054,398.
-The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, SVP Andrew D. Baglino sold 10,500 shares of the company’s stock in a transaction on Thursday, July 27th.
-The stock was sold at an average price of $268.23, for a total value of $2,816,415.00.
-Following the transaction, the senior vice president now directly owns 66,834 shares in the company, valued at approximately $17,926,883.82.
+Following the completion of the transaction, the senior vice president now owns 66,834 shares of the company’s stock, valued at $17,926,883.82.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+In related news, CAO Vaibhav Taneja sold 4,000 shares of the company’s stock in a transaction dated Friday, July 7th.
+The shares were sold at an average price of $278.36, for a total transaction of $1,113,440.00.
+Following the completion of the transaction, the chief accounting officer now owns 104,504 shares in the company, valued at approximately $29,089,733.44.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, SVP Andrew D. Baglino sold 10,500 shares of the stock in a transaction dated Thursday, July 27th.
+The shares were sold at an average price of $268.23, for a total transaction of $2,816,415.00.
+Following the completion of the sale, the senior vice president now owns 66,834 shares of the company’s stock, valued at approximately $17,926,883.82.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 55,815 shares of company stock worth $14,396,630.
+Over the last 90 days, insiders have sold 55,815 shares of company stock worth $14,396,630.
 Insiders own 25.10% of the company’s stock.

 Tesla, Inc designs, develops, manufactures, leases, and sells electric vehicles, and energy generation and storage systems in the United States, China, and internationally.
 It operates in two segments, Automotive, and Energy Generation and Storage.
 The Automotive segment offers electric vehicles, as well as sells automotive regulatory credits; and non-warranty after-sales vehicle, used vehicles, retail merchandise, and vehicle insurance services.